Bletchley: Road

-Major Milton Keynes grid roads serving the town include Watling Street (which has the V4 designation between Denbigh North and Stony Stratford), V7 Saxon Street (connecting Central Bletchley with the rest of the city) and H8 Standing Way (A421) (which runs westwards towards Buckingham, Oxford and the M40, and eastwards through the south-east of the city towards Bedford, Cambridge and the M1 at Junction 13).
-The A5 passes along the eastern flank of Fenny Stratford, connecting it and Bletchley with the city centre, the A422, A508 and A509 roads.
+Major Milton Keynes grid roads serving the town include Watling Street (which has the V4 designation between Denbigh North and Stony Stratford), V7 Saxon Street (connecting Central Bletchley with the rest of the city) and H8 Standing Way (A421) (which runs westwards towards Buckingham, the M40 and Oxford, and eastwards through the south-east of the city crossing and connecting to the M1 at Junction 13 and running towards Bedford, the A1 and Cambridge).
+The A5 passes along the eastern flank of Fenny Stratford, connecting it and Bletchley with the city centre, the A509, A422 and A508 roads.
 The A4146 southern bypass serves Water Eaton, Newton Leys and Fenny Stratford.

 Watling Street, originally the Roman road between Dover and Wroxeter and serving Magiovinium (the Romano-British town that preceded Fenny, runs through Fenny Stratford and on through Stony Stratford).

 Bus

 Bletchley is MK's main southern interchange point for cross-city and rural bus services.
-The town is served by Arriva buses 4, 5, 6, 150, F70/F77 and M6; Z&S Transport bus 50; Red Rose bus 100; and Star Travel bus 162.
+The town is served by Arriva buses 4, 5, 6, X2/X3, LOOP and M6; Z&S Transport bus 50; Red Rose bus 100; and Red Rose bus 162.

 The town's main bus station is located on South Terrace, just east of V7 Saxon Street in Central Bletchley.

+MK City Council also operates an on demand bus service known as "MK Connect", which serves the whole MK unitary authority area, including Bletchley.